Generalized Distribution Prediction for Asset Returns

-In the first stage, the model focuses on predicting the quantiles of future normalized returns $\vec{\tilde{r}}$ by leveraging the asset-specific features \( X \) and the average volatility $ \bar{\sigma}_t $ of all assets within the same asset group.
-This is done by predicting the quantiles \( Q_{\vec{\tilde{r}}}^\tau \) of the volatility-normalized returns \( \vec{\tilde{r}} \), where
+In the first stage, the model focuses on estimating the quantiles of future normalized returns $\vec{\tilde{r}}$ by leveraging the asset-specific features \( X \).
+This is done by estimating the quantiles \( Q_{\vec{\tilde{r}}}^\tau \) of the volatility-normalized returns \( \vec{\tilde{r}} \), where

 with